 What inspires you?
 What makes you sad?

 Skye and her family inspire me!
 They are all so amazing and prove that anyone can get through anything life throws at them.
 Sanfilippo Syndrome makes me sad.
-Knowing this cruel disease is fatal and that there is currently no cure or approved treament for current Sanfilippo sufferers and for the future children who will be born with this disease."
+Knowing this cruel disease is fatal and that there is currently no cure or approved treament for current Sanfilippo sufferers breaks my heart."

 What do you want the wider community to understand about Sanfilippo?